 Joe Ryan is an assistant professor in the Eugene T. Moore School of Education.
 Nominees for the Award of Excellence in Research are faculty members who demonstrate excellence in asking questions of importance, systematically obtain answers to the questions, and share the results of this process in appropriate public forums.

-Bill Fisk, chair of teacher education and professor of educational foundations, received the University’s Alumni Master Teacher Award for 2009.
+Bill Fisk, Chair of Teacher Education and professor of Educational Foundations, received the University’s Alumni Master Teacher Award for 2009.
 Students nominate and vote on this award given to one individual a year.
+Read more.

 Curtis Brewer, assistant professor of educational leadership, will receive the AERA Distinguished Dissertation Award, Social Context of Education Division at AERA’s annual meeting in April 2009.
 This award recognizes a dissertation of exemplary conceptual, methodological, and rhetorical quality on an important topic that addresses social contexts of education.
 Nominees must be members of AERA

 School of Education’s Debi Switzer is collaborating with two other Clemson professors: Sean Williams (associate dean of graduate school and associate professor of English) and Ken Weaver (lecturer in the School of Computing) in a three-year grant from the National Science Foundation with Appalachian State University worth just more than $450,000 for Clemson.

 “The goal is to help rising seventh-grade students acquire the computer and cognitive skills they will need in order to imagine careers in science or math,” said Williams, a co-principal investigator.
 “Generally speaking, American students are not interested in careers in science, technology, engineering or math, otherwise known as STEM.
 Yet the need is great — and growing — for students to choose these careers.